 The Rancocas Greenway will extend from the Delaware River to the Ocean County Border.
 Currently, several small sections have been developed but only the Pemberton section is greater than 1 mile long.
-In 2018 Burlington County will be advancing the Amico Island to Pennington Park section to construction.
+In 2019 Burlington County secured funding and construction will begin between Amico Island and Pennington Park.

 Amico Island to Pennington Park